October 13, 2021

 - Metal-bottomed spiral-wound canisters

-The green items in the list above are in contact with food and often contain high amounts of food residue.
+The bolded items in the list above are in contact with food and often contain high amounts of food residue.
 This strong association with food, combined with the uncertainty about whether these items belong in recycling bins in certain places, tells me they might be good fit for compostability.
 If society were to move away from trying to recycle these items when they are used in food-contact, high-residue applications, such as food serviceware, and instead compost them, this could help to create a cleaner recycling stream and divert more food waste.

 Indeed, many of these items already have robust, certified-compostable alternatives on the market.
 For example, certified compostable coffee pods have grown in popularity and performance capabilities in recent years.
 Rather than asking consumers to separate the spent coffee grounds from a polypropylene cup, a fully compostable version is both easier to use and helps divert valuable coffee grounds to the composting stream.